Sex offender visited children’s park because he wanted to go back to prison

-“While the course was still going on you went back to downloading child pornography.
+“While the course was still going on you went back to downloading child sexual abuse images.
 You were actually taking images of children when you were arrested.

 “This shows the entrenched nature of your commitment to child pornography.
 You were also in breach of a SOPO and that is significant in itself because it is designed to protect children.